- About Us

 ICHOM broadly supports Standard Set implementation by sharing knowledge, success stories, and implementation resources in our resource library.
 These materials are available at no cost to you.
 For more focused support, ICHOM has created an online portal, ICHOM Connect - please visit connect.ICHOM.org for more details.

 Since ICHOM Standard Sets are publicly available and do not require a license, it is difficult to track precisely.
 However, we know of approximately 650 institutions and 13 registries currently implementing or measuring at least one ICHOM Standard Set across 32 countries.

 An ICHOM Implementation Community is a group of value-oriented institutions that are moving through the implementation process together for a given medical condition.
 These groups of like-minded institutions, brought together by ICHOM, support each other by discussing best practices, key challenges, and lessons learned.
 An example is the Cleft Lip and Palate Community, in which ten organisations representing eight countries are collaborating to implement the complete Standard Set.

 ICHOM likes to feature institutions that have implemented (or are implementing) on our blog or in longer case studies and video documentaries.
-If you are interested in sharing your story, please contact us at firstname.lastname@example.org.
+If you are interested in sharing your story, please click here and we will contact you.